Installing Packages

 Table of contents

-Note: It is worth noting here again that the packages that can be installed do not have to be python
+Note: It is worth noting here again that the packages that can be installed do not have to be python packages. conda is language-agnostic and you can even create an environment without a python installation.
+Nevertheless, conda is mostly used to manage python environments.

 Installing packages